gyulanemeth/bluefox.email/docs/projects/transactional-emails.md

 ![A screenshot of a project's transactional emails - Copy and Past or Create from Scratch options.](./project-transactionals-options.webp)

-Next, (if starting from scratch) select a template category defined in your project's design system.
+Next (if starting from scratch), select a template category defined in your project's design system.

 ![A screenshot of a project's transactional emails - create: select template category.](./project-transactionals-create-select-category.webp)